 The enhancement of the definition of a Small LLP would now enable a greater number of early-stage startups to qualify as a Small LLP.
 A Small LLP is a concept similar to a Small Company.
 Such LLPs are subject to lesser compliances and lower costs of incorporation.
 Widening the ambit would incentivize startups to register as Small LLPs.

 Early-stage startups want minimum hassles as far as dispute settlement is concerned.
 Setting up of special courts would enable LLPs to dispose off their disputes in a speedy manner.
 Having a dedicated official supervise the compounding process would also streamline the process of out of court dispute resolution.
 Hence, a simplified dispute resolution process would bring more startups under the ambit of LLPs.

 Decriminalization of Offences

 An early stage startup does not want to undertake the risks of attracting criminal penalty.
 Many startups feared to incorporate due to procedural defaults being treated as criminal offences.
 The decriminalization of procedural offences would go a long way in assuring the startup community that they would not have to face jail term for minor oversights.

 The LLP Amendment Act would go a long way in inspiring confidence among early-stage startups.
 It is not only promoting ease of doing business but also streamlining the processes a LLP is subject to.

-If you wish to know more about startups incorporating as a LLP or have any queries around the same, feel free to contact us by clicking the WhatsApp icon below.
+If you wish to know more about startups incorporating as a LLP or have any queries around the same, feel free to contact us by clicking the button below.